testit-tms/adapters-python/testit-adapter-pytest/README.md

 Description of methods:

-- `testit.addWorkItemIds` - a dynamic method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+- `testit.addWorkItemId` - a dynamic method that links an autotest with a manual test.
+Receives a single globalId
+- `testit.addWorkItemIds` - deprecated, use `testit.addWorkItemId` instead
 - `testit.addDisplayName` - a dynamic method for adding internal autotest name (used in Test IT)
 - `testit.addExternalId` - a dynamic method for adding unique internal autotest ID (used in Test IT)
 - `testit.addTitle` - a dynamic method for adding autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used